DSIDEWeb/dsideweb.github.io/resources/index.md

 ## Introduction

-We primarily use Python as the language of choice for Data Science within the program.
-As such we would first suggest a look through a resource such as [Journey from a Python noob to a Kaggler on Python](http://www.analyticsvidhya.com/learning-paths-data-science-business-analytics-business-intelligence-big-data/learning-path-data-science-python/).
-There is a lot of material out there to learn.
-This page just presents a couple of the resources recommended by our Staff, Mentors and Students.
+We primarily use Python as the language of choice for Data Science within the programme.
+As such, we would suggest you first take a look through a resource such as [Journey from a Python noob to a Kaggler on Python](http://www.analyticsvidhya.com/learning-paths-data-science-business-analytics-business-intelligence-big-data/learning-path-data-science-python/).

+The page below gives various resources recommended by our Staff, Mentors and Students.

 ## Online Courses